General Mortuary Science

 Geographic Diversity

-Students from other countries are interested in General Mortuary Science, too.
+General Mortuary Science appeals to people across the globe.
 About 0.3% of those with this major are international students.

 How Much Do General Mortuary Science Majors Make?